openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - SPI_CMD_WAIT

    uDMA QSPI supports the concept of itroducing delay during transaction.
-There are two way to introduce delay: - `Event based delay` : In this mode uDMA QSPI halt its operation until it receives an event defined by EVENT_ID_CYCLE_COUNT field of SPI_CMD_WAIT, from the uDMA Core.
+There are two way to introduce delay: - `Event based delay` : In this mode uDMA QSPI halt its operation until it receives an event defined by WAIT_CYC field of SPI_CMD_WAIT, from the uDMA Core.
-   `Clock based delay` : In this mode uDMA QSPI consumes clock defined by EVENT_ID_CYCLE_COUNT field of SPI_CMD_WAIT.
+   `Clock based delay` : In this mode uDMA QSPI consumes clock defined by WAIT_CYC field of SPI_CMD_WAIT.

    The WAIT_TYPE field of SPI_CMD_WAIT decides between Event-based-delay and Clock-based-delay.